-'''

-brad = scan("bradfield.txt")

-brad2 = brad[!is.na(brad)]

-pacf(brad2)
+pacf(brad2) plot(brad[1:87671],brad[2:87672]

-plot(brad[1:87671], brad[2:87672])

-'''

-This produces the plots shown in Figure 4.1.
+produces the plots shown in Figure 4.1.
 The partial autocorrelation function shows significant autocorrelation between observations one and two hours apart (lags 1 and 2); however, this plot doesn't focus on the extremes of the series.
-Neither does the plot of the time series against the version at lag 1 (right hand side).
-However, it is clear from this plot that there is dependence between consecutive extremes even above a high threshold (horizontal and vertical lines in the plot).
+Neither does the plot of the time series against the version at lag 1 (right hand side) - however, it is clear from this plot that there is dependence between consecutive extremes even above a high threshold (horizontal and vertical lines in the plot).
 This could cast doubt on the validity of the GPD when fitted to all exceedances of this threshold.

 Figure 4.2 delves a bit deeper; here, we see a plot of a portion of 150 observations from the wind speed series at Bradfield.
 Again, a possible threshold of 50 knots has been superimposed.
 It is clear that extreme wind gusts tend to occur in clusters; this makes perfect sense, as a storm might last for several hours with sustained gusts.
-Ignoring this dependence, and proceeding with a fit of the GPD to the set of all threshold exceedances, would result in fewer independent observations in the data than the likelihood assumes, and there is a real chance that the standard errors attached to estimates of the GPD parameters (and associated return levels) will be under-estimated.
+How can we proceed?
+Ignoring this dependence, and proceeding with a fit of the GPD to the set of all threshold exceedances is an option, and a reasonable fit to the data might still be achieved.
+However, there are now fewer independent observations in the data than the likelihood assumes, and there is a real chance that the standard errors attached to estimates of the GPD parameters, and associated return levels, will be under-estimated.